Leupold Factory Tour

 When Pat Mundy, Senior Marketing Communications Specialist at Leupold & Stevens, invited us to tour their corporate offices and manufacturing facility, we accepted with alacrity.
-Both Gordon and I have used Leupold scopes on our personal rifles for years and are well acquainted with their durability, performance, and value over the long haul.
-So we were eager to see how these scopes are built.
+Both Gordon and I have used Leupold scopes on our personal rifles for years and are well acquainted with their durability, performance and value over the long haul.
+We were eager to see how these scopes are built.

 Leupold & Stevens is a fifth generation, family owned company that has been in continuous operation since 1907 in the Portland, Oregon greater metropolitan area.
 They are now the only significant American owned optics manufacturer.

 For over 35 years the Leupold plant has been in its present location, an impressive 150,000 square foot building situated on 24 acres in an industrial park in Beaverton, Oregon, USA.
 There is a small display of historic Leupold scope models in their reception area, some of which we recognized--we are getting old.
 The hallways, cafeteria and public areas of this facility are decorated with landscape photographs taken by Leupold employees and many fine big game trophies.
 Clearly they are outdoorsmen and hunters at Leupold.